CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 * There may be disruptions to IT near broadcasting equipment.
 * IT can be disrupted near railway lines.
 * Flooding is likely near rivers and in lowlands.
-* In the vicinity of power plants or factories, the availability of the building (eg through evacuation or large-scale shut-off) may be affected by accidents or breakdowns (explosion, discharge of harmful substances).
+* In the vicinity of power plants or factories, the availability of the building (eg by evacuation or large-scale shut-off) may be affected by accidents or breakdowns (explosion, discharge of harmful substances).
 It may also be possible to avoid hazards from the neighborhood z.
 B. to compensate by appropriate arrangement worth protecting building parts.
 This should be taken into account in the selection and planning.

 The location-related hazards and the necessary damage prevention or reduction measures should be documented in the safety concept.
 In addition, they should be included in the emergency concept.